-You might be surprised to learn that your provincial healthcare system only provides coverage for certain things when visiting a different province or territory and it may not cover the entire cost either.
+You might be surprised to learn that your provincial healthcare system only provides coverage for certain things when visiting a different province or territory, and it may not cover the entire cost either.
 What is and isn’t covered when you head elsewhere in Canada will vary.
-For example, some provinces will not provide coverage for expensive medical services, such as air ambulance transportation and bedside companion.
+For example, some provinces will not provide coverage for expensive medical services such as ground ambulance and air ambulance transportation.

 Without insurance, you could be stuck with an expensive bill for emergency transportation.
-With TD Travel Medical Insurance, you may have coverage for these sorts of expenses.
+With the TD Insurance Single-Trip Medical Plan, TD Insurance Multi-Trip Medical Plan and TD Insurance Multi-Trip All-Inclusive Plan, you could have medical coverage for these sorts of expenses.

 How can I stay safe in a city or region I’ve never been to before?

 - Use good judgement.
 If a situation seems dangerous or puts you at risk, avoid it.

 - Protect your sensitive information online.
 Avoid using public Wi-Fi when checking important personal information.